Oklahoma State Cowboys baseball: 1982 College World Series

 The 1982 Oklahoma State baseball team won 50 games in the regular season, going 50–14 en route to winning both the Big Eight regular season and tournament titles.
 In the Midwest Regional, the Cowboys would again sweep the competition, defeating Minnesota once and Middle Tennessee twice to earn the program's 10th Omaha appearance.
 In the College World Series, Oklahoma State would suffer a blowout loss to Texas to open the tournament before rebounding with a win over South Carolina to stave off elimination.
 The Cowboys would then lose again in blowout fashion to Wichita State, ending their season.

 1983 College World Series

 The 1983 Oklahoma State baseball team produced another successful regular season, going 40–13 and winning both the Big Eight regular season and tournament titles over rival Oklahoma.
 In the Midwest Regional, the Cowboys were given matchups against Wichita State and Oral Roberts, both teams that Oklahoma State had faced in the regular season.
 The Cowboys took care of business, beating the Shockers once and the Golden Eagles twice to earn the program's 11th College World Series appearance.
 In the College World Series, Oklahoma State opened by winning a close game against Stanford to enter the winners bracket.
-The Cowboys would lose a one-run game against eventual national champion Texas and would then drop another one-run game at the hands of Arizona State, eliminating the Cowboys.
+The Cowboys would lose a one-run game against eventual national champion Texas before dropping another one-run contest at the hands of Arizona State, eliminating the Cowboys.